Board of Trustees

 Trish Davis, Trustee

 Trish Davis has called Marquette home since May of 2015.
 She was elected as to the Board of Trustees of the Community Foundation of Marquette County in 2017, having previously served on the Marquette Area Committee.
 She continues to serve on that committee and is a member of the Annual Celebration Committee and as co-chair to the Personnel Committee.
 As an attorney with Kendricks Bordeau, P.C., Trish focuses her practice in estate planning, business law, and probate/trust administration.
 She earned a bachelor’s degree in Political Science and in Legal Studies from the University of Wisconsin-Madison, and a law degree from Mitchell Hamline School of Law in Saint Paul, Minnesota.
-Trish is active in the community, including serving on the Economic Club of Marquette County’s board and as a Marquette County Ambassador.
+Trish is active in the community, including previously serving on the Economic Club of Marquette County’s board, and currently as a Marquette County Ambassador.

 Shannon Edmark, Trustee